vinceperkins/vinceperkins.github.io/_posts/2022-06-23-airflow-etl.md

 ![Airflow UI](/posts/20220610/airflow_ui.png){: width="1086" height="542"}

-## Design Data Extraction in Airflow DAG (Directed Acyclic Graph)
+## Data Extraction in Airflow DAG (Directed Acyclic Graph)

 Workflows within Airflow consist of operators.
 These operators provide the framework for task automation.
 Each task requires an operator to define how the task should be run.
 The main focus will be the Python Operator which allows for automated calling of Python functions.
+All of the code snippets in this post are included in a single python file acting as an Airflow DAG.

 ### Extracting Web Data

-Import statements required for airflow are under #The Dag Object commment.
+Import statements required for airflow are under #The Dag Object comment.

 ```python
 #The DAG Object